welchmatt/Neural-Network-Framework/mod/README.md

 Compiled module files will be stored here.
+Needed for makefile structure.